What is it?

-A part of TCM, tai chi combines gentle movement, deep breathing techniques and meditation.
+A part of Chinese medicine, tai chi combines gentle movement, deep breathing techniques and meditation.
 Movements create stability in the body, reflecting an ancient Chinese concept of balance known as Yin and Yang.

 Why use it